openstack/watcher-specs/specs/ocata/approved/graph-based-cluster-model.rst

 * Virtual Bay (used by Magnum)

 This is an indicative list of nodes that could populate the graph.
-The exast type of nodes that will be offered is depended from the platfrom services (e.g. Nova, Neutron, ODL etc.) available in the testbed.
+The exist type of nodes that will be offered is depended from the platfrom services (e.g. Nova, Neutron, ODL etc.) available in the testbed.
 Components in the landscape/topology will be represented as nodes and connections to other components will be represented as edges between these